rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-ingress-proxy/index.md

 #### Terraform modules for provisioning Consul key-values

-The Service Proxy module repository includes terraform modules for provisioning the necessary configuration to the Consul key-value store in the correct key-value structure for use by HAProxy and Certbot.
+The Ingress Proxy module repository includes terraform modules for provisioning the necessary configuration to the Consul key-value store in the correct key-value structure for use by HAProxy and Certbot.

 {{< more "secondary">}}